anikm89/StreamingData-Search-Analysis/README.md

 twitter->pipeline->load->analyze

 1. Formatting the realtime twitter data : cleaning up data (encoding unicode text, initializing locations) and sotring them in MongoDB
-2. Access the documents from MongoDB and transform jason data into tabular format and store extracted results in oracle database as
+2. Access the documents from MongoDB and transform jason data into tabular format and store extracted results in oracle database
-   records
-3. Accessing the database to build business intelligence dashbards
+3. Accessing the database with TIBCO Spotfire to build business intelligence dashbards
 4. Ability to stream real-time twitter feed and derive analysis
 5. Text search control, providing valid results based on keyword search in twitter text data.
    a.
 List of related tweets